lookmanbili/xeo-architecture/README.md

 This project was born out of economic necessity: the goal is to significantly reduce the cost of running high-parameter intelligence by utilizing Dynamic VRAM Shuffling.
 By treating the GPU as a transient cache rather than a static storage unit, the SMoE Architecture allows a single consumer-grade GPU to provide the breadth of a 10-model cluster with minimal efficiency drawbacks in the mid-term.

+# Main Projected Operational Benefits

+- **Lower VRAM Requirement:** Standard MoE forces all experts into VRAM, requiring expensive, multi-GPU setups.
+SMoE keeps experts in System RAM, only loading one into the "X-Slot" when needed.
+This allows users and enterprises to run massive, gazillion-parameter models on single consumer GPUs, slashing hardware costs tremendously.
+- **Lower Energy Cost:** Standard LLM and MoE architectures require massive power to keep an entire GPU cluster idling and cooled, as every parameter must remain resident in VRAM.
+SMoE Architecture slashes energy consumption tremendously by operating on a single GPU.
+By only 'powering up' one expert in the X-Slot at a time, it eliminates the massive electrical overhead and industrial cooling requirements of enterprise data centers.

 # Key Components & Philosophy

 - **Economic Optimization:** By keeping experts pinned in System RAM and only "parking" them in VRAM for active inference, we need less specialized hardware to achieve high-level results.
 This approach allows the system to bypass the need for multi-GPU setups or expensive, high-VRAM enterprise hardware, making "gazillion-parameter" logic accessible on standard consumer machines.